signinwithethereum/docs/docs/oidc-provider/deployment-guide.md

 Railway is a platform that allows users to easily deploy and manage services and environments.

 Deploying the SIWE-OIDC template on Railway is the easiest option to deploy the service and is as simple as clicking the button below.
-The template is proconfigured and only requires you to create a Railway account if you don't already have one, and enter in a Re-Own (Wallet Connect) project ID.
+The template is preconfigured and only requires you to create a Railway account if you don't already have one, and enter in a Re-Own (Wallet Connect) project ID.

 <a href="https://railway.com/deploy/siwe-oidc?referralCode=98Kre1" target="_blank" rel="noopener noreferrer"><img src="https://railway.com/button.svg" alt="Deploy on Railway" /></a>